Do accountants need FCA authorisation to refer clients for lending?

 - Receive commission that is contingent on the customer taking specific credit (at scale)

 The distinction between “introducing” and “advising/arranging” matters.
-Most accountants who refer funding needs pass quickly to a broker and do not advise on products — this is an introduction, not broking.
+Most accountants who refer funding needs pass quickly to a broker and do not advise on products.
+This is an introduction, not broking.

 The accountant exemption